quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part62_12.10_Action_St.md

 ---

 #### Binary LERP Blend Trees
 Background context: In Section 12.6.1, a binary linear interpolation (LERP) blend takes two input poses and blends them together into a single output pose.
-The blend weight \( b \) controls the percentage of the second input pose that should appear at the output, while \( (1 - b) \) specifies the percentage of the first input pose.
+The blend weight $b $ controls the percentage of the second input pose that should appear at the output, while$(1 - b)$ specifies the percentage of the first input pose.

 :p What is a binary LERP blend tree?
 ??x
-A binary LERP blend tree represents how two input poses are blended using a linear interpolation with a blend weight \( b \).
+A binary LERP blend tree represents how two input poses are blended using a linear interpolation with a blend weight $b$.
 The formula for the output pose can be represented as:
-\[ \text{Output Pose} = (1 - b) \times \text{Pose 1} + b \times \text{Pose 2} \]
+$$\text{Output Pose} = (1 - b) \times \text{Pose 1} + b \times \text{Pose 2}$$

 The tree structure ensures that at any given point, only two poses are directly blended together.
-If we have a blend weight \( b \), the output is computed as follows:
+If we have a blend weight $b$, the output is computed as follows:
 ```java
 public Pose lerpBlend(double b, Pose pose1, Pose pose2) {
     return (1 - b) * pose1 + b * pose2;